guotree/Harvard-Data-Science/01-R_Basics.md

 	```
 - Use `seq` for creating vectors generates sequance
 - **Subsetting**: We use square brackets to access specific elements of a vector.
-- **Coercion**: When an entry does not match the expected, some of the prebuilt R functions try to guess what was meant before throwing an error.
+- **Coercion**: When an entry does not match the expected, some of the prebuilt R functions try to guess what was meant before throwing an error. `as.numeric`, `as.character`; a special value called an `NA` for “not available”
 ```R
 x <- c(1, "canada", 3)
 x